April 1917 - Boston, Massachusetts

 "You will marry Robert or you will be on your own!" my father threatened and in the end I relented and did as I was told.

 The thought of going back there, even though only one or two of my sisters remained was horrifying to me.
 My family's home did not hold the happiest of memories for me and I couldn't imagine being there with them day after day for however long it would be that Robert was away.

 "And what if he never came back," my mind turned dark.
 "Oh, God Robert!
 How could you do this to me?"
-I asked my eyes swimming with unshed tears.
+I asked my eyes brimming with unshed tears.

 He looked down at me and took a deep breath, "We have a responsibility; it is our duty as freemen to protect our freedom and the freedom of others."